winkpoke/console/README.md

-The program depends on ixwebsocket library to handling the websocket communication with upstream server to get the patient information.
-The easliest way to make ixwebsocket available is to use vcpkg.
+The program depends on ixwebsocket library to handle the websocket communication with upstream server to get the patient information.
+The easiest way to make ixwebsocket available is to use vcpkg.

 The declaration and implementation can be combined into one .hxx file or saparated into .h and .cpp files.
 We recommend the previous one for its simplicity.
 In case of one .hxx file, one shall using following #def blocks to